salesforce/TransmogrifAI/templates/simple/README.md

 ## Structure

 The primary build file is in `build.gradle`.
-This file defines dependencies on Scala, Spark, and Optimus Prime, and also defines how the project will be built and deployed.
+This file defines dependencies on Scala, Spark, and TransmogrifAI, and also defines how the project will be built and deployed.

 The primary sources for your project live in `src/main/scala`.